Are You Looking for a Heart Attack Misdiagnosis Lawyer in New York?

 Overall, this was a complex medical malpractice case which required meticulous preparation, as a result of which the defendants were boxed in at their depositions, resulting in this substantial settlement.
 In order to successfully prosecute this type of case, a comprehensive knowledge of the medicine is required.
 Our firm prides itself on our detailed review of and understanding of the medical issues in every medical malpractice case we handle.

-The NY Cardiology Malpractice Attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have more than 100 years of experience representing patients who have been injured or have died as the result of misdiagnosed heart conditions.
-If you or a loved one suffer serious injury or death after a doctor or other healthcare provider failed to make a timely and accurate disgnosis of your heart attack please contact our firm to discuss your case.
+The New York Personal Injury Law Firm of Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have more than 100 years of experience representing patients who have been injured or have died as the result of misdiagnosed heart conditions.
+If you or a loved one suffer serious injury or death after a doctor or other healthcare provider failed to make a timely and accurate disgnosis of your heart attack please contact our attorneys to discuss your case by filling a form or calling us at (212)-943-1090.
+The consultation is free.